Last updated on June 19, 2025

 Mystery Booster Playtest Cards

-We saw 121 “playtest cards” in the 2019’s Mystery Booster: Convention Edition.
+We saw 121 “playtest cards” in the 2024 Mystery Booster 2 and 2019’s Mystery Booster: Convention Edition.
 These are cards printed on the same blank card frame that WotC’s R&D uses when they’re playtesting cards for a new set.

-Every Magic card starts as a playtest card, sleeved up in front of a real Magic card so that it can be tested and tweaked before being released to the public.
-Releasing these cards was another way for Magic’s designers to just create a bunch of weird card designs and put them out into the world to see how the public reacts.
+Every Magic card starts as a proxy, sleeved up in front of a real Magic card so that it can be tested and tweaked before being released to the public.
+Releasing these cards is another way for Magic’s designers to just create a bunch of weird card designs and put them out into the world to see how the public reacts.
 While they were all unique designs, some of them have in fact become real since the Mystery Booster’s release.

 Holiday Promos

-WotC has been printing special holiday gift promos since 2016.
+WotC prints special holiday gift promos each year.
 These are always distributed to local game stores as a gift for their contributions over the previous year.
-Each one is a top-down design of a traditional holiday trope, like the original Fruitcake Elemental, brilliant puns like Topdeck the Halls or Yule Ooze, and the most recent Last-Minute Chopping.
+Each one is a top-down design of a traditional holiday trope, like the original Fruitcake Elemental.
+The brilliant puns and jokes work down to the details on Seasonal Sequels or Chaos Wrap, and Bog Humbugs.

 Snow Mercy